Professor Richard G. Taylor

-1) the impact of climate change and rapid development on freshwater resources with a particular focus on natural stores of freshwater (e.g. groundwater); and
+1) the impact of climate change and rapid development on freshwater resources with a specific focus on groundwater and other natural stores of freshwater; and

 2) the role of groundwater in improving access to safe water and food security.

-1. climate change and freshwater stores (groundwater) and fluxes
+1. climate change and groundwater (and other natural freshwater stores)

-Current research is focused on the impact of climate variability and change on freshwater resources and water scarcity at the basin scale.
-Improving the analysis of climate-related impacts on natural freshwater stores including principallygroundwater but also soil moisture and ice, is a key component of on-going research.
-Although the use of models (analytical, statistical, numerical) plays a critical role in this research, a central aspect of this research is the use of observations, both ground-based and spaceborne (e.g. GRACE), as observations enable the development and testing of our conceptual understanding of the relationship between climate variability and change and terrestrial freshwater stores.
+Current research is focused on the impact of climate variability and change on freshwater resources and water scarcity at basin scales.
+Improving the analysis of climate-related impacts on natural freshwater stores including principally groundwater but also soil moisture and ice, is a key component of on-going research.
+Although the use of models (analytical, statistical, numerical) plays a critical role in this research, a central aspect of this research is the use of observations, both ground-based and GRACE satellite measurements, as observations enable the development and testing of our conceptual understanding of the relationship between climate variability and change and terrestrial freshwater stores.
 This research contributes directly to international scientific programmes including UNESCO-GRAPHIC (Expert Advisory Panel) and IAH Commission on Groundwater and Climate Change (Co-Chair).
-Through both of these fora, I currently advocate for the establishment of an international programme for the collation and sharing of groundwater data similar to that which exists for precipitation (WMO) and river discharge (GRDC).
-Current research in this area includes: Groundwater resilience to climate change in Africa and QUEST-GSI: Global-scale impacts of climate change.
-Recently completed research includes: Hydrological and climatological impacts of deglaciation in the Rwenzori Mountains of East Africa and projected changes in water resources in Uganda (e.g. Climate and Water in Uganda, Impact of climate change on the terrestrial hydrology of a humid, equatorial catchment in Uganda).
+Participation in these fora has led to the drafting of a cross-disciplinary policy brief for COP21 and establishment of The Chronicles Consortium to collate and analyse multi-decadal records of groundwater levels in Africa.
+Recently completed research includes: Groundwater resilience to climate change in Africa, policy brief - The Makutapora Record, QUEST-GSI: Global-scale impacts of climate change, Hydrological and climatological impacts of deglaciation in the Rwenzori Mountains of East Africa and projected changes in water resources in Uganda (e.g. Climate and Water in Uganda, Impact of climate change on the terrestrial hydrology of a humid, equatorial catchment in Uganda).
 Outcomes have been reported in Nature and The New York Times.

 2. groundwater - food security & access to safe water